stevenselcuk/stevenselcuk/README.md

 ### Games

-- [⚠️The Hangar](https://hangar.tabbythecat.com/) [[⚠️The Hangar](https://github.com/stevenselcuk/thehangar)]: Do you want to learn what happened MH370?
+- [⚠️The Hangar](https://hangar.tabbythecat.com/) [[Repo](https://github.com/stevenselcuk/thehangar)]: Do you want to learn what happened MH370?
 You have to survive the shift first.
 Text-based incremental RPG game for the browser.

 ### Device/Gadget